jayzpl/easy2code_game/README.md

 - 0.1.1 implementation of better level design, added new mechanic for moving blocks.
 - 0.1.2 implementation of new "info and hints" mechanic.
 Added main game mechanic: ordering blocks and checking result
 - 0.1.3 added displaing points and 'win/fail' message
+- 0.1.4 added new game levels

 # TODO:
-- add instruction in readme how to run game (required)
 - implementation of inserting data to blocks
 - implementation of level restart
 - add new 'if' block mechanic

 # INPROGRES:
-- add level 3 and 4 (required)
+- add instruction in readme how to run game (required)

-# TOTAL PROGRES: 95%
+# TOTAL PROGRES: 99%